RyanJarv/cdn-proxy/README.md

 This project was partly developed for my own purposes at a time when I needed things to simply work.
 At the moment documentation as well as usability could be improved quite a bit.

-Currently I'm considering supporting other services besides CDN's in a similar way, so if you have anything you would like to see get added here let me know as well.
+I'm also considering supporting other services besides CDN's in a similar way, so if you have anything you would like to see get added here let me know.

 ## Table of Contents